flet-dev/website/blog/2025-01-24-flet-v-0-26-release-announcement.md

 2. Create new Flet extension project from template:

 ```
-flet create --template extension --project-name my-project
+flet create --template extension --project-name my-control
 ```

-A project with new MyProject control will be created.
+A project with new MyControl control will be created.
 The control is just a Flutter Text widget with a single `text` property.

 3. Build your app.

-Flet project created from extension template has `examples/my_project_example` folder with the example app.
+Flet project created from extension template has `examples/my_control_example` folder with the example app.

 When in the folder where your `pyproject.toml` for the app is, run `flet build` command, for example, for macOS: